xx715/ai-hw-Spring-2026-nn/README.md

 ---

-### Vision Transformer (ViT)
+### Transformer

-The Vision Transformer treats images as sequences of patches.
+The Transformer treats images as sequences of patches.

 Configuration: